+Table~\ref{tbl:result_middle} gives the test accuracy of each experiment.
 On both datasets, global-batch yields the best accuracy, while mini-batch performs the worst with cluster-batch in between.
-Moreover, FastGCN is inferior to VR-GCN.
-It is worth mentioning that the relatively lower performance of cluster-batch may be caused by the fact that both networks are dense and do not have good cluster partitioning.
-Based on these observations, it is reasonable to draw the conclusion that sampling-based training methods are not always better than non-sampling-based ones.
+Moreover, VR-GCN shows considerably worse performance than any of the counterparts on each dataset.
+In terms of Reddit, GraphSAINT also performs best same with our global-batch, while Cluster-GCN outperforms GraphSAGE by a tiny margin.
+For Amazon, however, GraphSAGE becomes better than Cluster-GCN.
+Meanwhile, GraphSAINT is still superior to VR-GCN, Cluster-GCN, and GraphSAGE.
+It is worth mentioning that the relatively lower performance of our cluster-batch may be caused by multiple factors, e.g. number of clusters, cluster batching, and the quality of graph partitioning.
+In sum, based on the aforementioned observations, it is reasonable to draw the conclusion that sampling-based training methods are not always better than non-sampling-based ones.

-\subsection{Evaluation on Alipay dataset}
+\subsubsection{Evaluation on Alipay dataset}

-In this test, we use our in-house developed variant of the graph attention network (GAT)~\cite{2017GAT}, namely GAT with edge features (GAT-E), which adapts GAT to utilize edge features.
-This model is trained with Alipay dataset using the following three training strategies: global-batch, mini-batch and cluster-batch.
-Alipay dataset is a very sparse graph with a density of about 3.
-GAT-E is based on the assumption that given a node, different neighbor relationship has different influence on the node.
-Differing from the original GAT described in~\cite{2017GAT}, the inputs of the attention function further involve the edge feature, besides the features of both the source and the destination nodes.
+In this test, we use our in-house developed GAT-E model, a graph attention network that incorporates edge attributes to attention computation along with node attributes.
+GAT-E is a simplified version of the GIPA~\cite{zheng2021gipa} algorithm and is trained on the Alipay dataset with all of the three training strategies.

-Table~\ref{tbl:result_large} shows the performance of three training strategies.
+Table~\ref{tbl:result_large} shows the accuracy on the Alipay dataset.
 We run 400 epochs for global-batch, and 3,000 steps for all the others.
-Cluster-batch performs the best, with mini-batch better than global-batch, in terms of both F1 score and accuracy.
-In terms of the convergence speed in the same distributed environment, we can observe that cluster-batch converges the fastest.
+Cluster-batch performs the best, while mini-batch outperforms global-batch, in terms of both F1 score and accuracy.
+In terms of convergence speed in the same distributed environment, we can observe that cluster-batch converges the fastest.
 The second fastest method is global-batch, and the third one is mini-batch.
-Specifically, the overall training time of 1,024 workers is 30 hours for global-batch, 36 hours for mini-batch, and 26 hours for cluster-batch, and the peak memory footprint per worker is 12~GB, 5~GB and 6~GB respectively.
+Specifically, the overall training time of 1,024 workers is 30 hours for global-batch, 36 hours for mini-batch, and 26 hours for cluster-batch, and the peak memory footprint per worker is 12~GB, 5~GB, and 6~GB respectively.